Modalm/jbryer.github.com/index.markdown

 ### Table of Contents ###

-The primary focus of this website is to provide documentation for R packages maintained by [Jason Bryer](jason@bryer.org).
+The primary focus of this website is to provide documentation for R packages I maintain.
 These include:

 * [`makeR`](/makeR) An R package for managing document building, versioning, and templating.
 * [`multilevelPSA`](/multilevelPSA) An R package for estimating and visualizing multilelel propensity score models.